-• The offering of 14,000,000 shares of our common stock at \$13.02 per share, with approximately \$172.6 million of net proceeds to us.
+The offering of 16,800,000 shares of our common stock at \$13.00 per share, with approximately \$207.0 million of net proceeds to us.

 The adjustments to the pro forma financial information as of and for the year ended December 31, 2005 are also discussed under "Unaudited Pro Forma Financial Data."
 The pro forma statement of operations for the year ended December 31, 2005, excludes the pre-acquisition operating results of the SpringHill Suites Atlanta Buckhead since it was opened on July 1, 2005 and has no historical operating results.
 The accompanying pro forma financial information reflects the preliminary application of purchase accounting to the acquisitions of the Vail Marriott Mountain Resort & Spa, the Capital Hotel Investment Portfolio, the Oak Brook Hills Marriott Resort, the Orlando Airport Marriott and the Chicago Marriott.
 The preliminary purchase accounting may be adjusted if any of the assumptions underlying the purchase accounting change.
-The pro forma information is not necessarily indicative of what our actual financial position or results of operations would have been as of the dates or for the periods indicated, nor does it purport to represent our future financial position or results of operations.
+The pro forma information is not necessarily indicative of what our actual financial position or results of operations.